A small ancient town called Guazhou near Dunhuang

 Guazhou Highway

-When it comes to Tashilhunpo Monastery, people immediately think of the Tashilhunpo Monastery in the outskirts of Xining, Qinghai.
-Similarly, there is a Tashilhunpo Monastery in Guazhou, Hexi Corridor, originally called the Ayuwang Temple.
-It derived its name from the local shepherds.
-Although now in ruins and covered in yellow sand, it still recreates a legendary chapter from "Journey to the West" for people.
+When mentioning Ta'er Monastery, people immediately think of the Ta'er Monastery in the suburbs of Xining, Qinghai.
+However, there is also a Ta'er Monastery in Guazhou, located in the Hexi Corridor.
+Originally called Ayuwang Monastery, it is situated on the ruins of Suoyang City.
+Its name was passed down by local shepherds.
+Although it is now in ruins with yellow sand everywhere, it still brings to life a legendary segment of 'Journey to the West'.